mem0ai/mem0-chrome-extension/README.md

 1. Clone this repository.
 2. Navigate to the directory where you cloned the repository.
 3. Run `npm install` to install dependencies.
-4. Run `npm run build` to build the extension.
+4. Run `npm run build:chrome` to build the extension for Chrome browser, or `npm run build:firefox` for Firefox.
 5. The built files will be in the `dist` directory.
 6. Open Google Chrome and navigate to `chrome://extensions`.
 7. Enable "Developer mode" in the top right corner.